wso2/docs-mg/en/docs/how-tos/passing-enduser-attributes-to-the-backend-using-jwt.md

 !!! note
     Please note that if you have used any additional dependencies to the customized implementation, you may need to all of them to the microgateway project's `/lib` directory.
-This is because If the microgateway could not find those dependencies within itself, the functionality will not be there.
+This is because if the microgateway can't find those dependencies within itself, the functionality will not be there.

 #### Setting the header of the backend request